-Sequence questions that build on each other.
+Effective Practices for Learning Through Inquiry Additional Guidelines & Strategies Internet Resources & Digital Tools Sequence questions that build on each other.
 There are several ways to organize questions in a sequence.

-- Note how the following questions build on each other: - What were the popular beliefs or tenets that characterized the Enlightenment period in American history? - How did those same tenets lead to the American colonists' desire for freedom from British rule? - What would a country absent of the tenets of the Enlightenment look like?
+Note how the following questions build on each other: What were the popular beliefs or tenets that characterized the Enlightenment period in American history?
+How did those same tenets lead to the American colonists' desire for freedom from British rule?
+What would a country absent of the tenets of the Enlightenment look like?
 All are good questions that serve a purpose.
 In fact, they build upon one another in a sequence.
 Yet, the first two will eventually dead-end with clear-cut responses.
 They are more typical of what teachers might ask and then end the discussion.
 The last allows for deeper critical and creative thinking to determine possible answers.
-The goal is to get students to this level of thinking through questioning

-- Extending and Lifting (Taba, 1971) occurs when teachers ask a series of questions at the same cognitive level where the students "extend" what they know to provide answers.
+The goal is to get students to this level of thinking through questioning Extending and Lifting (Taba, 1971) occurs when teachers ask a series of questions at the same cognitive level where the students "extend" what they know to provide answers.
 Those questions act as preparatory thinking for the "lift" that follows where the teacher moves the questioning to the next cognitive level.
-An example from a Geometry class shows how Extending and Lifting works with the last question functioning as the lift: - What is a square? - O What is a cube? - o How are a cube and square similar and different? - What is a circle? - What is a sphere? - o How are a circle and sphere similar and different? - Which objects in this classroom could be represented by each of these two-dimensional and three-dimensional shapes? - How do the shapes and dimensions of these objects relate to their purpose? - The Circular Path is a type of questioning where the answer eventually

-Questions for Revised Bloom's Taxonomy

-High Level Thinking and Questioning Strategies

-Tips for Teachers: Questioning Strategies

-Differentiator (Goal setting based on Bloom's taxonomy- can be used to understand how to sequence questions based on the taxonomy)
+An example from a Geometry class shows how Extending and Lifting works with the last question functioning as the lift: What is a square?
+What is a cube?
+How are a cube and square similar and different?
+What is a sphere?
+How are a circle and sphere similar and different?
+Which objects in this classroom could be represented by each of these two-dimensional and three-dimensional shapes?
+How do the shapes and dimensions of these objects relate to their purpose?
+The Circular Path is a type of questioning where the answer eventually comes Question Stems for Revised Bloom's Taxonomy High Level Thinking and Questioning Strategies Tips for Teachers: Questioning Strategies Differentiator (Goal setting based on Bloom's taxonomy- can be used to understand how to sequence questions based on the taxonomy)